dgis/emu48android/app/src/main/assets/ReadMe.txt

 - Update the embedded help file "Emu48.html" to the latest version.
 - Open an external web browser when you click an external links in the Help.
 - Add Real blue 50g faceplate based on my calculator and on the KML script from Eric Rechlin.
+- Display the graphic tab of the printer without antialiasing.
+- Fix a crash about the Most Recently Used state files.
+- Fix an issue with "Copy Screen".

 Version 2.2 (2020-12-09)